navidNemati/Service_poller/README.md

 # Service_poller
 GUI made by Python.
-This GUI provides status of URL with "Ok" or "Fail"
+This GUI provides status of the URLs with "Ok" or "Fail"

 # Instruction
 There are 3 frames (Data Frame, Buttons, and Get Status) and 5 buttons (Choose File, Load File, Get Status, Add URL, Delete URL, Update)